RouHim/beammp-container-image/README.md

            rouhim/beammp-server
 ```

-> If you want to interact with the server console, ust add the `-it` flag to the docker run command.
+> If you want to interact with the server console, just add the `-it` flag to the docker run command.

 ### docker-compose